ModischFabrications/CutSolver/README.md

 Brute Force(best solution) for small n, Heuristic(fast solution) für larger n

 # Usage

-## Local
-Start flask service locally using `flask run` in project folder.
+Make sure that you have installed Docker.

+1. Build this image using `docker_build.sh`
+1. Start using `docker_start.sh`
-Send POST-Requests to `/solve`, see `tests/testjob.json` for syntax.
+1. Send POST-Requests to `[localhost]/solve`, see `/docs` for further informations.

-## Docker
-// ToDo

 # Roadmap
-1. Host as backend with docker, gunicorn & nginx?
 1. Make a nice UI with Bootstrap?

 ## Declined